Why Podcast Now?

 About the Host

-Born and Raised in Albany with a Jewish and activist background, earned degrees in Architecture and History at City College of NY where he was active in the secular/atheist movement before joining Occupy Wall St. Upon finishing college he did the activism grind keeping occupy Albany going before moving to Green Party organizing.
-Running for office and moving toward community and education projects like the show.
-A big nerd with a love of most things animated and gaming.
+Born and Raised in Albany with a Jewish and activist background, earned degrees in Architecture and History at City College of NY where he was active in the secular/atheist movement before joining Occupy Wall St. Upon finishing college I did the activism grind supporting protest and lobbying projects with Occupy Albany, before moving to Green Party organizing which includes running for office and moving toward community and education projects like the show.
+A big nerd with a love of most things animated and gaming, are also among my various interests.